ibexa/documentation-developer/docs/guide/catalog/set_up_products.md

 ## VAT rates

-You configure VAT rates per product type in the Back Office.
+You can configure VAT rates per product type in the Back Office.

 In the product type editing mode, access the definition of the Product Specification Field.